romilly/pi-towers-workshop/manuscript/Chapter2.md

 than it is for you, because you may be seeing what you meant to type rather than what is actually there!

+1. If you're using this workbook in a workshop, ask the workshop leader.

 1. If that doesn't help you can join this workbook's [private FaceBook group](https://www.facebook.com/groups/microbit60mins/).

 You'll have to ask to join; then you can ask your question.